stellargraph/stellargraph/demos/README.md

 ## Find algorithms for a task

+- Introduction to StellarGraph and its graph machine learning workflow (with TensorFlow and Keras): [**GCN on Cora**](node-classification/gcn/gcn-cora-node-classification-example.ipynb)
 - Predicting attributes, such as classifying as a class or label, or regressing to calculate a continuous number:
   - For nodes/vertices/entities: [**node classification**](./node-classification)
   - For edges/links/connections: [**link prediction**](./link-prediction) (includes knowledge graph completion)